mov-78/is.js/README.md

 - __offset__: The index to search from, inclusive.
 - __comparator__: The comparator invoked per element against `value`.

-The default comparator, which is `is.equal`, can be configured by setting `is.defaults.inArrayComparator` to another comparator function.

-By default, `is.inArray` skip _holes_ in sparse arrays.
-This behavior can be turned off by setting `is.defaults.skipHoles` to `false`.

 ```js
 is.inArray( 2 , [ 1 , 2 , 3 ] ) // true
 is.inArray( 4 , [ 1 , 2 , 3 ] ) // false